OvertonDev77/Provider_Ingestion_Pipeline/README.md

 # NPI Provider Ingestion Pipeline

-This project is an asynchronous provider ingestion pipeline designed to fetch, parse, and store healthcare provider data from the NPI Registry API.
+This project is an asynchronous medical provider (Substance Abuse + Mental Health Facilities) ingestion pipeline designed to fetch, parse, and store healthcare provider data from the NPI Registry API.
 It is intended to seed a rehab app prototype system with up-to-date provider information, focusing on substance abuse and mental health services.

 ## Features